 When you’re going through a divorce, there are a series of steps you have to take.
 First step, file the documents with the county clerk’s office.
 Second step, attend mediation or hire an attorney.
 Third step, eventually divide up the household goods and bank accounts.
 And the list continues … There are instructions you’re given on how to co-parent, how to divide the assets, even how to get your maiden name back.

 But nobody tells you what to do about the annual holiday card.

 The internet is choked full of resources on how to co-parent and divide marital property and debt.
 There are tons of articles about how to tell your kids, your parents, your family and friends.
 But the holiday card … the snail mail treasure that’s meticulously designed and mailed to dozens of family and friends across the country … What do you do about that?

 Change is always difficult.
-But I believe that celebrating that change — this time in the form of a holiday card — is a reason for me to rejoice this holiday season.
+But I believe celebrating change — this time in the form of a holiday card — is also a reason to rejoice.